Polkadot-Blockchain-Academy/pba-content/syllabus/0-Internal_Faculty_Resources/7-Grading-scheme-slides.md

   - _We want to Maximize continued high-impact involvement post academy for all students and alumni_
 - Normalization for the sake of specific percent not certifying
 - "Gossip" and personal gripes/bias about students leading to bias & keep (by default, without good cause) _any_ subjective details on students out of the picture _between graders_.
-  - _Thesis committee would break this rule, running after in-person cohort is complete_
 - Unclear and subjective points systems with no clear definition that leads to grader interpretation of what a score means

 ---